TheRealNin/ns2-rebirth/rebirth.md

 * Significant bot intelligence improvements
 * Robotics Factory cost reduced to 5 (from 10).
 ARC Factory increased to 10 (from 5).
 * Pulse grenades now explode on impact of anything
+* All grenades will no longer detonate on impact after bouncing

 ## Extra Mods
 ### Healing field